edysfy/Group_website/process/sysImp.md

   <img src="supporting_images/navbar.png" width="550px">
   </p>

-If the user is logged in.
-The Mapbox component will render the Sidebar component (using *ngIf directives), they now can access to the navbar.
+If the user is logged in, the Mapbox component will render the Sidebar component (using *ngIf directives), meaning they now can access the navbar.
 On the navbar, there is a blue + button.
 When the user clicks on this button, the same process happens as above, except the coordinates updated in the Post Service represent the User's actual location.
 We get the coordinated by using the Javascript inbuilt navigator module:
 ```js
   if (navigator.geolocation) {
     navigator.geolocation.getCurrentPosition((position) => {